 - What happens after I submit my complaint?

-The document also discusses common issues between neighbours and whether or not planning enforcement action can be taken.
+The document also discusses common issues between neighbours.
+It also advises whether or not planning enforcement action can be taken.

 Online enforcement complaints and notices register